anon-blue/anon.blue/README.txt

+                                             lloe               H

+                       hello b                           he

                                                                               IF
- you see it at noon,don't f
+ you see it at noon,don't forget eat lunch.